publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch77/m__us_usc_t42_s6201.md

     (c) In performing these functions, the Administrator of General Services shall consult with the Secretary of Transportation and the Secretary of Energy.

     Sec.
 2. The Secretary of Commerce is designated and empowered to perform without approval, ratification, or other action by the President, the functions vested in the President by section 103 of the Energy Policy and Conservation Act ([89 Stat.
 877][/us/stat/89/877], [42 U.S.C.
 6212][/us/usc/t42/s6212]).
 In performing each of these functions, the Secretary of Commerce shall consult with appropriate Executive agencies, as set forth in the provisions of section 5(a) of the Export Administration Act of 1969, as amended (50 U.S.C.
 App.
-2404(a)).
+2404(a)) \[now [50 U.S.C.
+4604(a)][/us/usc/t50/s4604/a]\].

     Sec.
 3. The Administrator of the Office of Federal Procurement Policy, in the exercise of his statutory responsibility to provide overall direction of procurement policy ([41 U.S.C.
 405][/us/usc/t41/s405]), shall, after consultation with the heads of appropriate agencies, including those responsible for developing energy conservation and efficiency standards, and to the extent he considers appropriate and with due regard to the program activities of the Executive agencies, provide policy guidance governing the application of energy conservation and efficiency standards in the Federal procurement process in accord with section 381(a)(1) of the Energy Policy and Conservation Act ([89 Stat.
 939][/us/stat/89/939], [42 U.S.C.
 6361(a)(1)][/us/usc/t42/s6361/a/1]).